- High LDL and low LDL levels

 - Avoid cold weather if possible

-- Foot care – inspection every day for lesions, with prompt treatment.
+- Foot care – encourage self inspection daily for lesions, with prompt treatment.
 Careful washing of the feet everyday with thorough drying

 Control of risk factors